 There are a lot of reasons why backpackers customers love their Elixir 3 tents, but they can be summed up in these four major advantages.

 Regardless of brand names or how the tent design looks, the real test of any shelter’s worth is whether it can stand up to what Nature throws it’s way while mountaineering.
 One of the most impressive, and important, advantages of the Elixir 3 is its ability to handle a range of poor weather without failure.

 This is a 3 season tent so you shouldn’t expect it to handle very cold weather or snow, but it can deal with winds, rain and chilly nights very well.
 This tent also has a good ventilation design, so warm, humid days shouldn’t be very much of an issue.
 If things get warm you can easily remove or pull up the rainfly sides while still having protection from bugs and debris thanks to the micro-mesh canopy.

 The rain fly and floor can take on severe downpours without a leak.
 The floor is 70D coated nylon, and designed with a bathtub-style construction so leaks are nearly impossible.
-The rain fly is a rugged 68D DWR-coated ripstop polyester that is tough enough that some customers experienced some hail without a problem.
+The rain fly is a rugged 68D ripstop polyester with DWR coating that is tough enough that some customers experienced some hail without a problem.
 The rainfly is strong enough that winds won’t blow in the tent sides or blow through the fabric, leaving you chilly.

 The Elixir 3 is incredibly well-priced for everything it offers.
 Going by quality alone, and plenty of storage space, MSR could have easily priced this model at minimum $100 more (check this listing for the latest live prices) and it still would be an excellent value.
 If you’re on a tight budget and really need the most bang for your buck, the Elixir 3 durable tent will leave you very happy on your backpacking or camping trip.